vangberg/ankivalenz/README.md

 | `deck_name`  | The name of the Anki deck.                            |
 | `deck_id`    | The ID of the Anki deck.                              |
 | `input_path` | The path to the folder containing the Markdown files. |

+## Media files

+Importing media files to Anki is tricky, so the recommendation is to avoid spaces in the file names.
+It might work, but it might cause issues.